oliverklee/ext-phpunit/Documentation/Introduction/WhatDoesItDo/Index.rst

 #. `vfsStream <http://code.google.com/p/bovigo/wiki/vfsStream>`_ (a
    virtual file system)

-#. a back-end module to run unit tests for extensions of a TYPO3
-   installation

 #. a CLI test runner which can be used to run the tests from the command
-   line, in a continuous-integration environment, or from within an IDE like PhpStorm
+   line or in a continuous-integration environment